Subscribe to Our Newsletter

 Providing evaluation criteria

-Anyone who has completed a naming project knows that names are one of the hardest subjects on which to find consensus.
-No matter how hard you try to contain them, decision-makers’ personal preferences end up having influence.
 Keep subjective opinions to a minimum by grounding name evaluation criteria in previously agreed-upon brand and architecture strategies.
-Instead of asking leadership whether they “like” a name, ask them if they think it supports the brand strategy, or if it will work seamlessly in the brand architecture.
-Having critical brand elements in place before discussing whether or how to rename the company or product will provide an objective framework for judgment, diminishing tension and easing decision-making.
+Instead of asking leadership whether they “like” a name, ask them if they think it supports the brand strategy or if it will work seamlessly in the brand architecture.
+Having critical brand elements in place before discussing whether (or how) to rename a company or product will provide an objective framework for judgment, diminishing tension and easing decision-making.

 Case study: OneSpan

 For OneSpan, a digital security company formerly known as VASCO, brand architecture played an especially important role in name development.
 Although we recommended the brand generally opt for descriptive product naming, we also identified several special cases for which a sub-brand name was justified.
 One of them was the company’s newly acquired e-signature offer, previously known as eSignLive by VASCO.
 Although our client wanted to encourage cross-selling between its e-signature and security offerings, the two generally have different purchaser audiences.
-Thus, to address this audience’s needs and motivations, e-signatures had retained its own sales and marketing strategies and employees.
+So, to address this audience’s needs and motivations, the e-signatures offer had retained its own sales and marketing strategies and employees.

 We agreed that it was important for eSignLive by VASCO to retain a certain level of autonomy, but we still wanted to move it closer to the master brand for greater consistency and equity-building.
-Thus, in our brand architecture strategy, we proposed that the e-signature offer have a unique name, but one that was closely linked to the corporate name, which we recommended be changed to reflect the company’s important inflection point.
+In our brand architecture strategy, we proposed that the e-signature offer have a unique name, but one that was closely linked to the corporate name, which we also recommended be changed to reflect the company’s important inflection point.

 Brand architecture and naming: necessary partners

-Brand architecture.
-Naming.
-It might go too far to say you can never consider the latter without the former, but for the most part this statement holds true.
-Brand architecture has a tremendous impact on a company’s naming strategy, particularly at the sub-brand level.
 This isn’t to say that when considering a rename, an entirely new brand architecture needs to be developed.
 However, it does mean that before embarking on most naming initiatives, you or your agency partner should inventory your portfolio to gain an up-to-date understanding of the brand architecture.
-Doing so will illuminate existing patterns in the portfolio whose continuation, or evolution, will be integral to ensuring coherency and consistency in the naming strategy.
+Doing so will illuminate existing patterns in the portfolio whose continuation—or evolution—will be integral to ensuring coherency and consistency in your naming strategy.